dirtyvagabond/pretty-ql/README.md

 # About

-PrettyQL is a domain specific language for working with Factual's public API.
-It is similar to SQL... except it's a Lisp.
+PrettyQL is a Clojure DSL for Factual's API.
+It's for when you want to use the world's most powerful programming language to query the world's most powerful open data platform. ;-)

 Here's a Pretty statement that finds restaurants near a lat lon, where each restaurant delivers dinner, sorted by distance: